apache/echarts-doc/en/api/echarts-instance.md

         }
     })
     chart.on('click', {targetName: 'my_el'}, function () {
-        // When the element with name 'my_el' clicked, this method called.
+        // When the element with name 'my_el' clicked, this method is called.
     });
     ```